tedneward/Worldspine-DnD5e/Magic/Wild.md

 97 - You are surrounded by faint, ethereal music for the next minute.

 98 - You take 2d10 psychic damage.
-This damage can’t reduce your hit points below 1.
+This damage can't reduce your hit points below 1.

 99 - You switch souls with a random creature within 30 feet of you.
 You control it on its next turn, and it controls you on your next turn.
 You go back to your regular bodies at the end of your next turn, if the body is still alive.